 - Manage risks and costs throughout the asset’s life-cycle

 - Identify the short- and long-term requirements of an asset

 - Develop capital budgets and monitor capital expenditures

 The overall goal of Space Management is to maximize the utilization of space to create efficient work environments.
 SPC Space Management has developed space standards based on industry and public sector criteria to accomplish the following objectives:

 - Improve the value of State owned and leased space

 - Provide the most cost efficient work space for State entities

 SPC is also responsible for the inventory of all State owned and leased real property.
-BLLIP (Building, Land and Lease Inventory of Property) is an interactive, web-based geographical information system designed to enable users to query, search and generate reports using real time information.
-Under the guidance of the State Property Officer, the State Properties Commission maintains this consolidated inventory in collaboration with State entities and the Office of Information Technology Outreach Services (ITOS) division of the Carl Vinson Institute of Government,
+BLLIP is an interactive, web-based geographical information system designed to enable users to query, search and generate reports using real time information.
+Under the guidance of the State Property Officer, the State Properties Commission maintains this consolidated inventory in collaboration with State entities and the Office of Information Technology Outreach Services (ITOS) division of the Carl Vinson Institute of Government, University of Georgia.